Summarize this with

 The practical consequence: an AI reply written for Google Play can run on Apple too, but not the other way around.
 A good automation platform should therefore be able to respond platform-specifically: short responses for the Play Store, longer ones with changelog context for the App Store.
 Anyone who uses identical 350-character replies for both stores wastes the Apple quality niche entirely.

-Another point many underestimate: Apple allows an optional rating reset with a new app version, so bad reviews from old versions can be excluded from the average if you choose.
-Google Play does not offer this option.
-The "bugfix release + review outreach" strategy works much better on Apple, because you can explicitly invite users to update in the Developer Response and the old 1-star rating then disappears from the visible average.
+A second point that many underestimate: Apple allows an optional rating reset with a new app version, meaning bad reviews from old versions no longer flow into the average if you choose.
+Google Play does not have this option.
+The "bugfix release + review outreach“ strategy works considerably better on Apple, because you can explicitly invite users to update in the developer response, and the old 1-star rating then disappears from the visible rating afterwards.

 How does replient.ai really bring both stores together?